 People who elect to work with a holistic psychotherapist embark on a path of constructive self-exploration.
 With the help of a counselor, they learn to recognize the thoughts, feelings and behaviors that set off and prolong physical symptoms, and other problems that may be hindering their well-being.
 They use the approaches they have learned to enhance their strengths, set goals, and to develop new skills for effectively dealing with life challenges.

 Individuals are more likely to be interested and keep up with their treatment plan if they are engaged and interested in what they are doing.
 This is one of the biggest ways in which holistic therapy differs from traditional therapy.
 Holistic therapists believe that whenever possible, it is beneficial to work on more than one aspect of a person’s life in an integrative way, so that different aspects of a person’s life are improved.

 Holistic psychotherapy is individual-focused, and as such, it is up to the individual to decide when they no longer need counseling.

-If you are looking for holistic psychotherapy in Bethesda, MD and Reston, VA, contact Dr. Durana at A Caring Approach.
+If you are looking for holistic psychotherapy in Bethesda, MD, Washington, DC, and Reston, VA, contact Dr. Durana at A Caring Approach.
 With his methods and training, you’ll become more self-aware and mindful.
-You’ll develop the skills you need to increase your overall well-being, and to help you become more successful in life, relationships, work, and physical health.
+You’ll develop the skills you need to increase your self-confidence and overall well-being, and to help you become more successful in life, relationships, work, and physical health.